-Large breeding colonies of seals lounge on the beaches of crescent-shaped Half Moon Island, a tiny speck of land in the South Shetland Islands.
+Large colonies of seals lounge on the beaches of crescent-shaped Half Moon Island, a tiny speck of land in the South Shetland Islands.
 Their hulking forms cloaked in coats of tawny-colored, velvety fur practically blend into the backdrop of the island’s sandy beaches.

 Four Degrees of Separation: Fascinating Facts About Seals in Antarctica

 There are six species of seals in Antarctica, but in the region of the Antarctic Peninsula, you’ll likely only encounter four types of seals— the Weddell, crabeater, leopard and fur seals.
 Although quite similar in appearance, they’re assuredly entirely different in many respects – each with their own characteristics and unique traits that make them almost as distinct as dogs are from cats.
 Let’s dive deeper into the world of these seals so you can really appreciate them on an Antarctic voyage.

 In Antarctica, one of the few places on Earth relatively untouched by humankind, the nights are characterized by a poignant type of silence, save for the hum from your ship’s engines as it sways you calmly to sleep.
 But if you step out onto your balcony, you might hear it—the distant song of the Weddell seal.
 Robin Aiello, one of Silversea’s onboard Marine Biologists, has an interesting way to describe Weddell seal sounds.
 “These are the most vocal of the seals and produce the most beautiful, melodic songs that sound like alien synthesizer music,” she says.